 As the free forging process already belongs to the complex class of forgings, the design of the split die requires higher standards.

 Using the part diagram provided by the user, the forgings are created based on the new process plan.
 This plan brings the forgings process closer to balance resulting in high dimensional accuracy.
 Figure 2 displays the part and forging diagrams.

 Forging process development

-The forging process production plan is: the billet is first drawn and then the flange is formed by the tire die upsetting one end, and then the other flange is formed by the combination of the parting insert and the outer tube die.
+The production plan for the forging process is as follows: first, the billet is drawn, and then the flange is formed by upsetting one end of the tire die, followed by forming the other flange using the combination of the parting insert and the outer tube die.

-With this forging process, the first upsetting process is equivalent to the blanking process of the second upsetting process, which can control the eccentricities of the forgings and the dimensional accuracy of the blanks.
+This forging process ensures that the first upsetting process serves as the blanking process of the second upsetting process, thus enabling control over the eccentricities of the forgings and the dimensional accuracy of the blanks.